OfficialPixelBrush/MNDLBRT/README.md

 Later I made an attempt to do it properly in 6502/6510 Assembly, but that attempt remains unfinished.
 It's currently in a Repository labelled as [MDNLBRT64](https://github.com/OfficialPixelBrush/MNDLBRT64).

+Update: 26.
+April, 2024
+I added mandelbrot.bas, which is a Mandelbrot Renderer written in very optimized Commdore Basic.
+It only renders to the text output, mainly for performance reasons, but maybe I'll make the redo of the ASM Version output to the bitmap mode.
+Maybe.

 # APPLE2/Apple II
 Same story as the Commodore Version.